 It is very important that your doctor check your or your child's progress at regular visits to make sure this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

-Check with your doctor right away if blurred vision, difficulty seeing at night, or any other vision change occurs during or after treatment.
-Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).
+Check with your doctor right away if blurred vision, difficulty seeing at night, sensitivity of the eyes to sunlight, or any other changes in vision occur during or after treatment.
+Your doctor may want your eyes be checked by an ophthalmologist (eye doctor).

 The oral suspension contains glycerol and may cause diarrhea, an upset stomach, or headaches.
 Let your doctor know if you have these symptoms.